seanthegeek/seanthegeek.github.io/_posts/2018-06-15-demystifying-dmarc.md

 the from address, **but also opens up that specific subdomain to spoofing from anyone**.

+### Archer Risk Management

+Archer Risk Management does not currently support SPF or DKIM alignment of third-party domains, so customers of Archer should configure all of their Archer emails to use a from address at the `archerirm.us` domain.

 ### UL PureSafety

 DKIM signing as customer domains is not currently supported by UL PureSafety